tttapa/py-build-cmake/docs/Debug.md

 The `install_debug_syms` function listed in the section [Distributing debug information separately](#distributing-debug-information-separately) also includes the necessary code to install the Windows PDB files.

+### Virtual environments

+On Windows, the `.venv/Scripts/python.exe` binary is not actually the Python interpreter itself, but a wrapper program called `venvlauncher.exe`.
+It does not seem like the debug symbols for this program are installed automatically, so debugging inside of a virtual environment is not possible out of the box.